lw3266/ECE-4563-Final-Project/README.md

 Our goal aims to utilize our learnings from Intro to Machine Learning, taught by Prof. Sandeep Rangan, to predict weather using past data.

+The design is to preict weather using given data of percipation, temperature, and wind on that day.
+Our goal for this project is to find a good canidate that is suitable for weather prediction.
+In the future, we may consider actually predicting future weather based on past data.

 The source of our data is provided below, and we prefered this dataset for its simplicity, while giving a reasonble span in time frame (amount of data).

 ### Source of Data